jeremiak/jeremiak.com/_posts/2023-08-25-bitwarden-wtf-is-this.md

 ---
-title: "Dear BitWarden: WTF is this?"
+title: "Dear Bitwarden: WTF is this?"
 description: My password manager won't stop asking me for my account password and it's weirding me out.
 ---

-I like BitWarden - it works very well most of the time.
+I like Bitwarden - it works very well most of the time.
 It makes it easy-ish to share passwords with my partner and to have access across all of my devices.
 I feel more secure when I use it.

 But it keeps asking me for permission to install some "helper" but no description of what that new bit of code does or why it needs my password, an admin password for my machine.